andrewagner86/bluetti_mqtt/README.md

 bluetti_mqtt2
 =============

+This is a fork from the original warhammerkid repository.
+Since it looks like he will no longer continue working on this project, I have started working on a version 2.
+If anyone is interested in participating in the development, pull requests are welcome.

 This tool provides an MQTT interface to Bluetti power stations.
 State will be published to the ``bluetti/state/[DEVICE NAME]/[PROPERTY]`` topic, and commands can be sent to the ``bluetti/command/[DEVICE NAME]/[PROPERTY]`` topic.